mohammedi-haroune/ai-player/README.md

 # AI Player
 An Artificial Intelligence media player that can be controlled with hand postures

+# Important !!
+We are so galde you are here !!
+Welcome to our first release of AI Player:D !!
+First of all thank you for visiting us.

+We would really appreciate if you could give us some of your precious time and try to undrestand, install, test our first release.

+Your Feedback is Valuable to Us

 # Architecture
 The project is made of three standalone applications :
 1. **collector-app :** Collector collect the input (points coordinates),